WayenVan/SmartHomeSystem/README.md

 The servo can be connected to any GPIO port.

-### Sofware
+### Software

-Firstly install cmake,  the minimum make version is 3.12.4
+Firstly install `CMake`,  the minimum make version is 3.12.4

-Then, download and install all Cpp libraries listed below:
+Then, download and install all `CPP` libraries listed below:

 - [pigpio](http://abyz.me.uk/rpi/pigpio/download.html)
 - [opencv4.x](https://docs.opencv.org/master/d0/db2/tutorial_macos_install.html)